 - Indicate who can view the export (just you, select Work Groups, or all Work Groups).
 Note that users in the WebAdMIT Administrators Work Group who are also Institution Managers can view and delete any exports created within their organization.

-Some CASs include a Last Export Date timestamp option.
+- Where available, select if the Last Export Date timestamp will update for applicants.
 If this is set to will, the Last Exported Date field in the Designation panel of the Applicant Details page updates with the date this export was most recently run, for all applicants included in the export.
-This date can be cleared individually for an applicant by clicking the Delete icon in the Designation panel, or it can be cleared in batch from List or Search Actions.
 You must have the Update Last Exported Date Timestamp When Exporting permission in your Work Group for this field to update.
 See Notes and Consideration below for additional guidance.